 However, if the tarnish is paired with corrosion or rust, you could very well end up with holes in your flute that will render the flute useless over time.
 This is one of the main reasons that people simply clean the tarnish from their flute regularly will notice any kinds of serious damage before they become irreparable.

-According to Stack Exchange, “There will be no sound change from a tarnished flute.
+According to one expert on Stack Exchange, “There will be no sound change from a tarnished flute.
 If it is corroded, you may have a problem.
 It is more likely that corrosion in the key mechanisms would impede your playing.”

 Essentially, the main reason that individuals clean their tarnished flutes and remove the tarnish is less about it damaging the flute and more about the appearance of said flute as well as the fact that tarnish buildup is more difficult to clean than simply keeping up with it regularly.